• About

 The Food

 Of course, a great bed and breakfast stay should include a fabulous breakfast!
-While Penny didn’t serve her famous doughnuts or my beloved Belgian waffles, our morning meal was scrumptious!
+While Penny didn’t serve her famous doughnuts or my beloved Belgian wafflesour morning meal was scrumptious!
 We had fresh fruit, her specialty eggs, waffles, bacon and endless coffee.
 The meal was served family style at 8:00 a.m., though each guest had the opportunity to schedule their preferred breakfast time.

 Eggs, tomato and avocado plate served family style